Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 11. Open the Form in Normal View.

-If everything went on well then you will see the first employee photo in the image control.
+If everything went well, then you will see the first employee photo in the image control.
 The Sample Screenshot of the Employees Form with the photo is given below:

-12. Use the record navigation control to move to the next record and display other images also.
+12. Use the record navigation control to move to the next record and display other images.

 Image Display on Report.